ssibm/ssdemo/terraform/README.md

 $ terraform plan
 ```

-Verify that the plan looks correct, next you can run the command to actually provision the plan:
+Verify that the plan looks correct.
+Next run the command to apply the plan to provision resources.

 ```
 $ terraform apply